TAXIIProject/libtaxii/README.rst

 Installation
 ------------

-Use pip:
+Use pip to install or upgrade libtaxii:

 .. code-block::

-    $ pip install libtaxii
+    $ pip install libtaxii [--upgrade]

 For more information, see the `Installation instructions
 <http://libtaxii.readthedocs.org/en/latest/installation.html>`_.